Azby-Cxdw/Study/Physics/Physics.md

 > Physical quantity is a physical property of a phenomenon, body or substance that can be quantified by measurement.

 A physical quantity can be expressed as the combination of a magnitude expressed by a number - usually a real number and a standard unit.
+For example, the physical quantity mass can be quantified as n kg, where n is the numerical value and kg is the unit.

 <br>